Susan Barry Certified Play Therapist

 It is only natural for parents/carers to be concerned or feel powerless when their child is troubled causing them to be sad, rebellious, disruptive, disobedient or unable to cope.
 You may be concerned about your child’s learning, their relationships within school or home or their disturbed sleep.
 There are many reasons for a child to become unhappy.
 Your child may have suffered a trauma such as separation/divorce or separated from their parents/ carers.

-I offer individual Play Therapy and Filial Play Coaching to children and their families.
+I offer individual Play Therapy to children aged 3-11 years old.

-I work directly with families to improve the emotional well-being of children, offering additional emotional support to children through difficult parts of their lives and to empower them to reach forward with confidence.
+I work together with families to improve the emotional well-being of children, offering additional emotional support to children through difficult parts of their lives and to empower them to reach forward with confidence.

 Why Play Therapy?